 - The name registered must be advertised in a newspaper Opens in a new tab located in the county of your principal place of business.
 This advertisement must be done at least once for a Florida LLC.
 You can learn more about business name entity rules and regulations in the Florida Name Registration guide Opens in a new tab provided by the Florida Department of State.

-There are two options to choose from when it comes to setting up your limited liability company in Florida.
+There are two options to choose from when it comes to setting up an LLC in Florida.
 "Member managed" or "manager managed".
 The first thing you need to know is that owners of any LLC are referred to as "members".
 A single member LLC has just one owner, while a multi-member LLC is an LLC owned by 2 or more members.
 Pretty simple, right?

 Florida LLCs also must also designate one or more individuals to manage the day to day operations of the business.
 This can be handled by one of the members of the business (member managed, the most popular choice and the default in most states), or a professional manager appointed by the members to act on their behalf (manager managed).